pupilfirst/pupilfirst/terms_of_use.md

 8. **Governing law**

-    Any claim relating to SV.CO's web site shall be governed by the laws of the State of Kerala without regard to its conflict of law provisions.
+    Any claim relating to SV.CO's web site shall be governed by the laws of the State of Karnataka without regard to its conflict of law provisions.

 9. **Third Party Applications**